 Follow the health advice for your country.

-Last week, the government shut down all gyms, leading to pole studios having to close their doors.
+The government has also shut down gyms and other leisure facilities, leading to pole studios having to close their doors.
 Given that most pole instructors and studio owners are self-employed, they’re left with no guaranteed income – while still having to pay rents and overheads.

 The UK isn’t the only country on lockdown, and those of us following lockdown procedures will most likely have a different routine to people who are self-isolating or quarantined.